jrs0/hbr_uhbw/pyhbr/docs/design.md

 * If you need to rename a column (using `AS` in SQL), use `label`; e.g. `select(table.col("old_name").label("new_name"))`.
 * Sometimes (particularly with ID columns which are typed incorrectly), it is useful to be able to cast to a different type.
 You can do this using `select(table.col("col_to_cast").cast(String))`.
 The list of generic types is provided [here](https://docs.sqlalchemy.org/en/20/core/type_basics.html#generic-camelcase-types); import the one you need using a line like `from sqlalchemy import String`.

+### Middle Layer

+To account for differences in data sources and the analysis, the module `pyhbr.middle` contains modules like `from_hic` which contain function that return transformed versions of the data sources more suitable for analysis.

+The outputs from this layer are documented so that it is possible to take a new data source and write a new module in `pyhbr.middle` which exposes the new data source for analysis.

 ## Saving Results

 TODO write me-- about save_item/load_item.